vrnetlab/vrnetlab/csr/README.md

 "csr1000v-universalk9.16.04.01.qcow2.license".

 The license is bound to a specific UDI and usually expires within a given time.
-To make sure that everything works out smoothly we are configure the clock to a specific date during the installation process.
+To make sure that everything works out smoothly we configure the clock to a specific date during the installation process.
+This is because the license only has an expiration date not a start date.

 The license unlocks feature and throughput, the default throughput for CSR is 100Kbit/s and is totally useless if you want to configure the device